Eterna1/puszek-rootkit/README.md

 all intercepted GET and POST http requests will be writen to /etc/http_requests[FILE_SUFFIX]
 when password is sent in request - it's written additionally to /etc/passwords[FILE_SUFFIX]
 4. rootkit module is invisible in 'lsmod' command, file /proc/modules, and directory /sys/module/
+5. unable to unload rootkit - rmmod: ERROR: Module rootkit is not currently loaded
-5. when hidden application uses internet, netstat see port but doesn't see PID and application name
+6. when hidden application uses internet, netstat see port but doesn't see PID and application name

 without rootkit
 ```